Loss and grief are natural parts of being human

 Our culture encourages us to avoid grief – and there’s a big cost to this avoidance

 It takes time and conscious intent to grieve well.
 Grief unfolds in its own time and, in our busy western world, there is little understanding of death, dying, loss and grief.
-We are not very allowing of the grieving process or of emotions in general, and the need for quiet introspection may be judged as self-indulgent.
+Our culture is not very allowing of the grieving process, or of emotions in general, and the need for the quiet introspection healing requires may be judged as self-indulgent.
 Other than the funeral, we have no cultural rituals to celebrate death as a natural part of the life cycle.
 Even talking about death is often regarded as morbid and, for many people, the expression of strong emotions is seen as a shameful weakness to be hidden away in private.
-When there’s work to do and the family to be looked after it’s difficult to find the quiet, solitude necessary for the deep introspection grief requires.

 Have you ever stopped to wonder what happens to all those strong emotions of grief when you push them aside?
 Where does all that energy go?

-The consequences of neglecting or avoiding the deeply hurting self, are considerable and can be life threatening.
+Although grief and loss are natural and inevitable parts of being human, which we all share, sadly, most people don’t have the necessary tools, understandings and support to fully open to grief and move through the process to completion.
+The consequences of neglecting or avoiding the deeply hurting self are considerable and can even be life threatening.
 Whenever you attempt to suppress the pain of grieving and turn back the tide of emotions, you contract the body and literally harden the heart.
 The energy of grief has nowhere to go and becomes trapped and stored in the cells where it silently wreaks havoc with your physical, emotional and mental health.
+Life involves many losses, and whatever has not been released and completed, piles on top of the last unexamined grief, making it even harder to approach, so you avoid it and stuff it all down even more.
 Many of the major diseases of our time – heart disease, cancer, diabetes, eating disorders, addictions of all kinds – have their origins in unprocessed emotions and grief.
 That’s how important this is.

 Imagine how your grieving process might be different if you felt 100% confident that:

-- Even though this is a time of emotional intensity, the more you sit with it, the more you realise, everything you experience in grief is “normal”, “o.k” and widely shared as part of being human.
+- Through times of emotional intensity, the more you sit with yourself, the more you will realise, everything you experience in grief is “normal”, “o.k” and widely shared as part of being human.
 You are not “crazy”, “sick” or shameful when you feel deeply.
 In fact, feeling deeply is the key to successful grieving and successful living.

 - As you recognise grieving fully is essential for well-being, you develop the skills to move through grief with love and acceptance, taking all the time and rest you need.
 You begin to co-operate with the process of transformation rather than resisting it.
 Then your innate wisdom carries you forward toward renewed energy and passion for life.

-- During the grieving process, there will be times when you simply don’t recognize yourself.
-Paradoxically, it is when you feel at your most vulnerable, that you start to contact your real strength.
-This may appear in new and unfamiliar ways but, because you have chosen to really show up for yourself by sitting with your pain, giving it space and listening deeply to the messages it holds for you, every step you take from now on, will be on a much firmer foundation.
+- Paradoxically, it is when you feel at your most vulnerable, that you start to contact your real strength.
+During the grieving process, there will be times when you simply don’t recognize yourself.
+Healing may appear in new and unfamiliar ways but, because you have chosen to fully show up for yourself by sitting with whatever arises in your experience, giving it space and listening deeply to the messages it holds for you, every step you take from now on, will be on a much firmer foundation.